Statistical Test of Significance

 Purposes of statistical test of significance

 The test of significance is a way of accounting for sample variability in experiment or observation data.
-Such examinations are required because biological studies are influenced by a considerable amount of uncontrolled variance.
+Biological studies require such examinations because a considerable amount of uncontrolled variance influences them.
 These tests can be used to see if,

 • The variance between the observed sample statistic and the hypothetical parameter value, or,